World’s largest virtual agentic engineering & quality conference

 TestMu AI (formerly LambdaTest) extends this workflow by providing an AI-native quality engineering platform that helps teams plan, create, execute, and analyze tests using intelligent agents.
 It supports end-to-end testing across web, mobile, and enterprise applications with real browsers, real devices, and scalable test environments.

 Where Playwright MCP gives an agent control over a live browser, TestMu AI MCP Server gives the same agent direct access to your cloud execution and debugging data, without leaving the IDE.
-It ships four tools, each mapped to a different stage of the pipeline:
+It groups its tools into four categories, each mapped to a different stage of the pipeline:

 This means the same conversational loop you used with Playwright MCP to generate and heal tests locally can continue once those tests move to the cloud.